amansingh456/amansingh456/README.md

 # Hi 👋, This is
 ![](https://github.com/amansingh456/amansingh456/blob/main/amanBackground.png)

-### A passionate frontend developer from India,Motivated and innovative aspiring full-stack web developer with hands-on experience in building websites with MERN stack and various web technologies including HTML, CSS, and JS.
-Curious to learn about emerging web technologies.
-Looking forward to making a significant contribution to an organization through dedicated effort.
+### Passionate Full Stack developer with expertise in MERN stack, Go, Node.js, MongoDB, and modern frameworks like React and Next.js.
+Skilled in crafting seamless UIs, building robust backend services, and implementing solutions like KYC flows, bank integrations, and automation bots.
+Continuously exploring emerging web technologies to deliver innovative and impactful solutions.

 ### :hammer_and_wrench: Languages and Tools :
 <div>